 Every dog responds in his own way to the training.
 For some dogs, it will be easy to get used to the collar, but others might need more guided and longer lessons time to adjust.
 The pooch will refuse to play in the yard and will not leave the house, if you don’t train him and use the collar on him anyway.

 But, if you set the boundary and make them understand it, they will figure out what is their limit and will not go outside of it.
 Another good thing about training is that you will teach him to respond to the audio warnings, so he can avoid the shock and remain in the safe area.
 After a couple of weeks of dog fence training, they will realize that the playtime they enjoy so much, within these boundaries you set, is unaffected.

 4. Collars Will Confuse Your Dog

 A lot of pet owners wonders what will happen to the dog if he breaks free.
 Will he be able to return to the yard without feeling another static correction?
 Well, the modern and advanced design of these collars works differently.

-They will not affect the doggy if he is heading in, only if he is trying to leave your yard.
-So the great thing about this device is that it doesn’t give mixed signals and it can’t confuse your pooch.
+They will not affect the dog if he is heading in, only if he is trying to leave your yard.
+So the great thing about these devices is that they don’t give mixed signals and can’t confuse your pooch.
 Anyway, bear in mind that the chances of your dog getting through the warnings to escape are really low.